SauronTs/TicTacToe/README.md

 #### Version

-This is the Java version of the game.
+This is the C++ version of the game.
-You can find the twin repo written in C++ here on my github or directly https://github.com/SauronTs/TicTacToe
+You can find the twin repo written in Java here on my github or directly https://github.com/SauronTs/TicTacToe-Java

 #### Things used
 No graphics libraries.
 Only simple text output.